TsekNet/website/_posts/2020-08-03-startblogging.md

 title: Start blogging with Jekyll, GitHub, and Netlify
 image: /assets/img/blog/router.jpg
 description: >
-  How this website was made (and my first ever blog post!).
+  How this website was made (and my first ever public blog post!).
-hide_description: true
-sitemap: true
-tags: [dev, github, tutorial]
+tags: [dev, open-source, tutorial]
 ---

 Let's build a website!